GSA/digitalgov.gov/content/posts/2016-01-11-tapping-teen-power-challenging-youth-with-prize-competitions.md

 And they’ve got real-life examples to inspire them: In a recent comic, Iron Man revealed that he has a faceplate made of graphene, an atomically thin carbon material that is stronger than most metals and could protect him from bullets.

 It’s just the kind of detail that can get students interested in STEM and perhaps put them on a path toward a career in the sciences.

 That’s the hope for Generation Nano, CAC and several other challenges aimed at high school students.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-450-National-Science-Foundation-NSF-Generation-Nano-Small-Science-Superheroes-design-challenge-website.jpg" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-450-National-Science-Foundation-NSF-Generation-Nano-Small-Science-Superheroes-design-challenge-website.jpg" alt="Screen capture of the National Science Foundation's "Generation Nano: Small Science, Superheroes" design challenge website." %}

 Interested in more great content like this?
 Sign up for our [daily or weekly DigitalGov newsletter](https://public.govdelivery.com/accounts/USHOWTO/subscriber/new)!